Udny Station: Second World War

-Near Tillycorthie house, just beside the railway line, about 200 yards south from the Railway bridge are a clump of trees.
-Between those trees and Corthiemuir Farm, 15 HE bombs were dropped straddling the railway line.
-One of the 15 failed to explode.
-In addition to this, 20 incendiary bombs were dropped setting fire to the grain store at the farm.
+Near Tillycorthie House, beside the former railway line and approximately 200 yards south of the railway bridge, there is a clump of trees.
+Between this area and Corthiemuir Farm, 15 high-explosive bombs were dropped, straddling the railway line, one of which failed to detonate.
+In addition, 20 incendiary bombs were dropped, setting fire to the grain store at the farm.

-A number of the farms in the area used prisoners of war as labour, these were supplied from the POW camp in Pitmedden.
-The camp entrance is a bridge now leading to a housing estate on the south side of Pitmedden, about 100 yards from the Aberdeen/Tarves road junction beside the church.
+Several farms in the surrounding area made use of prisoners of war as agricultural labour, supplied from the POW camp at Pitmedden.
+The former entrance to the camp is now a bridge leading to a housing estate on the south side of Pitmedden, approximately 100 yards from the Aberdeen–Tarves road junction beside the church.